 2. Finding the common ground

 To find a common ground with your students is not very easy because you two are in two different generations.
-The gap is not mendable but there are links which you can use to find the common ground.
-Talk to your nephews and find that they are interested in and then research on it.
+This gap cannot be mended but there are links which you can use to find the common ground.
+Talk to your nephews and find what they are interested in and then research on it.
 Trust me, the hard work really pays off.

 3. Gestures in class